 No. The flow-rate is measured correctly at the Pitotless Nozzle or the Hose Monster and not affected by the flow characteristics of the hydrant nozzle or pumper port.

 Why should I use a Remote Reader?

 Three good reasons.
 It enables you to take the pressure readings away from the flowing water, it keeps you dry, and it also encourages workers to remove and safely store the gauge after a flow test.

 Is the Hose Monster or Pitotless Nozzle NFPA compliant?
 NFPA 291 outlines its procedure using a hand-held pitot.

 NFPA 291 is a recommended practice but not a requirement.
 We are not aware of a standard that requires a hand-held pitot.
-NFPA does not yet require Approved/Listed devices for flow-rate measurement in either fire flow testing or fire pump testing.
+NFPA does not yet require Approved/Listed devices for flow-rate measurement in either hydrant flow testing or fire pump testing.
 Standards tend to shy away from requiring a particular product to be used.